1964 St. Louis Cardinals season: Exit Musial, enter Brock

 The 1963 team went 93–69.
-It was the best record for St. Louis since that 1949 team won 96 games.
-The Cardinals finished six games behind the now-Los Angeles Dodgers.
+It was the best record for St. Louis since the 1949 team won 96 games.
+The Cardinals finished six games behind the Los Angeles Dodgers.

 1964 saw the Cardinals without the best hitter in franchise history.
 Stan Musial, whose 3,630 career hits were second on the all-time list and remain fourth today, retired after the 1963 season, at the age of 42, after 22 years in St. Louis.
 His absence left a hole in the Cardinal lineup and in left field, and as the early weeks of the 1964 season passed, St. Louis hovered at the .500 mark.
 Cardinals GM Bing Devine, worried about both the team and his own job security, looked for a deal to make before the June 15 trading deadline.
 He consulted with manager Johnny Keane and they decided that the team needed more speed.
 Keane and Devine focused on Lou Brock, an outfielder with the Chicago Cubs that the Cardinals had scouted years before and who had struggled since coming to the big leagues.

 In June, with the trading deadline near and the Cardinals still around .500, Devine made the call to the Cubs and the deal was done.
 On June 15, St. Louis traded star pitcher Ernie Broglio, who went 18–8 in 1963 and was having another good year in 1964, to Chicago as part of a six-player deal for Brock.
 Many people thought the Cubs had gotten the better of the deal, including Chicago sportswriters and many Cardinal players.
 However, Broglio would have a mediocre half-season for the Cubs and then two more ineffective, injury-riddled years in 1965 and 1966 before disappearing from the big leagues forever.
 Brock hit .348 for the 1964 Cardinals, and as a Cardinal went on to break the all-time record for stolen bases (since broken by Rickey Henderson), amass over 3000 base hits, and go into the Baseball Hall of Fame in 1985.